danielabar/meblog/src/markdown/rails-dependent-destroy.md

 * Intro para: Want to understand all the dependent options on ActiveRecord associations.
 Before GDPR/privacy days, would just never delete anything, but now, may be legally required therefore have to think about impact of deletion and maintaining referential integrity.
 * First, discuss difference between delete and destroy (simple model with no associations) [SO](https://stackoverflow.com/questions/22757450/difference-between-destroy-and-delete)
 * Information hierarchy?
-* Starting with belongs_to/has_many pair (common use case, eg: Book belongs to Author, Author has many Books) - run through all scenarios in the matrix
+* WIP: Starting with belongs_to/has_many pair (common use case, eg: Book belongs to Author, Author has many Books) - run through all scenarios in the matrix
+* Somewhere mention since the `dependent` options can be used in combination on each side of the associations, its tricky to understand from the docs how they will behave together.
+That's the purpose of this post to try out each.
+* Add Rails Guides sentence describing each option before trying it out.
 * Cleanup Rails console output to only highlight the relevant parts
 * Try to get to "orphaned records" warning as described in guide - what causes this?
 * What about all the other association types - maybe too much for one blog post - do a multi part?